anthonyhaj/Drews-coffee-PP5/README.md

 1. As a Shopper I can use a navbar, footer, and social icons so that I can easily navigate the site
 2. As a Shopper I can be notified of my actions so that I can be notified if my action was a success or not
-3. As a Shopper, I want to see my login status (logged in or logged out) and who I am logged in as (username or email) displayed on the website, so I can easily understand my current session status
+3. As a Shopper, I want to see my login status (logged in or logged out) displayed on the website, so I can easily understand my current session status
 4. As a Shopper I can navigate to the shopping pages so that I can view all products available
-5. As a Shopper I can **view product's details so that I can see more information about a product
+5. As a Shopper I can view product's details so that I can see more information about a product
 6. As a Shopper I can view a preview of my cart and grand total at any time so that I can know what I am purchasing and cost

 ### User Accounts